relishinc/dill-pixel/MIGRATION_GUIDE.md

-# Migrating to the new HLF
+# Migrating to Dill Pixel

 ## Introduction